The climate change religion is causing mental torture * WorldNetDaily * by Patrice Lewis

 But none of this addresses the obvious to these grief-stricken people: that eco-grief is a mental prison of their own making.
 Instead, they demand societal diktats in the form of stripping people of their individual goals and forcing them to join the collective.
 No more individual homes, or cars, or appliances, or food choices.
 That’s bad for the planet!

 The ultimate goal, of course, is to get people to capitulate to the radical green agenda.
-Since you, yes you, can’t save the planet on your own, it’s up to the big-hearted folks at the WEF and other international organizations to do it for you.
+Since you, yes YOU, can’t save the planet on your own, it’s up to the big-hearted folks at the WEF and other international organizations to do it for you.
 Who cares if it means billions have to die under their watch for their goals to be accomplished?
 It’s for the good of the planet!
 Quit complaining.

 And if these global elites happen to get even wealthier and more powerful during the process of saving the planet … well, that was just an unintended consequence.
 Quit complaining.